-1. A bus controller comprising logic for serially formulating and transmitting token packets of at least a first and a second type to one or more bus signal distributors and one or more bus interfaces, each of the bus interfaces being disposed in a peripheral having one or more functions, for serially authorizing management and data transactions with selected ones of the bus signal distributor(s), the bus interface(s) and the function(s), the bus controller, the one or more bus signal distributors and the one or more bus interfaces being coupled to each other in an hierarchical tree like manner, with each bus interface directly coupled to a bus signal distributor, and each bus signal distributor coupled 60 another bus signal distributor, except for one of the one or more bus signal distributors, which is directly coupled to the bus controller, the management transactions being used for dynamically configuring the bus controller, the one or more bus 65 signal distributors and the one or more bus interfaces in accordance with the manner in which the bus controller, the one or more bus signal distributors and the one or more bus interfaces are coupled to each other.
+- 1. A computer system comprising: - a plurality of multi-media peripheral devices, each having one or more multi-media functions and a bus interface; 45 - a system unit including a processor and a bus controller; and - one or more bus signal distributors hierarchically coupling the multi-media peripheral devices, through their bus interfaces, to the system unit, through its bus 50 controller, with each bus interface directly coupled to a bus signal distributor, and each bus signal distributor coupled to another bus signal distributor, except for one of the one or more bus signal distributors, which is directly coupled to the bus controller; 55 - the bus controller of the system unit further including logic to serially formulate and transmit token packets of at least a first and a second type to the one or more bus signal distributors and the one or more bus interfaces of the multi-media peripheral devices, to serially authorize management and data transactions with selected ones of the bus signal distributor(s), the bus interfaces, and the multi-media functions, the management transactions being used for dynamically configuring the bus controller, the one or more bus 65 signal distributors and the one or more bus interfaces in accordance with the manner in which the bus controller, the one or more bus signal distributors and the one or more bus interfaces are coupled to each other,

-each token packet having identification information identifying whether the token packet is of the first or the second type, and first address information, each token packet of the first type being used to authorize either one of the one or more bus signal distributors or one of the one or more bus interfaces to conduct a management transaction with the bus controller, and the first address information of each token packet of the first type being decoded in a partitioned manner including a first portion for identifying a bus signal distributor, and a second portion for identifying either the identified bus signal distributor as the authorized bus signal distributor, or a bus interface coupled to the identified bus signal distributor as the authorized bus interface.

-each token packet of the second type being used to authorize a first function to conduct a data transaction with the bus controller, and the first address information of each token packet of the second type being decoded in an unpartitioned manner for identifying the first authorized function.
+- each token packet having identification information identifying whether the token packet is of the first or the second type, and first address information, - each token packet of the first type being used to authorize either one of the one or more bus signal distributors or one of the one or more bus interfaces to conduct a management transaction with the bus controller, and the first address information of each token packet of the first type being decoded in a partitioned manner including a first portion for identifying a bus signal distributor, and a second portion for identifying either the identified bus signal distributor as the authorized bus signal distributor, or a bus interface coupled to the identified bus signal distributor as the authorized bus interface, - each token packet of the second type being used to authorize a first multi-media function to conduct a data transaction with the bus controller, and the first address information of each token packet of the second type being decoded in an unpartitioned manner for identifying the first authorized multi-media function.

-2. The bus controller as set forth in claim 1, wherein the bus controller further comprises logic for serially exchanging data packets of a first type with the authorized bus signal distributors/interfaces and data packets of a second type with the authorized functions, each data packet having identification information identifying whether the data packet is of the first or the second type, and second address information, the second address information of each data packet of the first type being decoded in the first partitioned manner for identifying the authorized bus signal distributor/ interface, and the second address information of each data packet of the second type being decoded in the second unpartitioned manner for identifying the authorized function.
+2. The computer system as set forth in claim 1, wherein the bus controller of the system unit further comprises logic to serially exchange data packets of a first type with the authorized bus signal distributors/interfaces and data packets of a second type with the authorized multi-media functions, each data packet having identification information identifying whether the data packet is of the first or the second type, and second address information,